 Insomnia can be just as debilitating as it is frustrating.
 Aside from making you toss and turn all night while you chase sleep, this condition leaves you exhausted the next day.
 And, as we all know, exhaustion isn't conducive to productive, happy days.
 (If that's not enough bad news, extreme lack of sleep can cause your brain to start destroying its own cells.
 True story).

 Aside from eating well, exercising, drinking water, and engaging in a habitual bedtime routine, the best thing you can do to get more sleep might be as simple as sipping on a glass of cherry juice.
-A new study published in the American Journal of Therapeutics discovered that adults who drank Montmorency tart cherry juice increased their average sleeping time each night.
+A 2018 study published in the American Journal of Therapeutics discovered that adults who drank Montmorency tart cherry juice increased their average sleeping time each night.

 The study's participants were given a questionnaire about their sleeping habits.
 Then, half of them were assigned to drink cherry juice twice a day (in the morning and at night) while the other half drank a placebo drink.
 After two weeks the groups switched.
 Those who drank cherry juice first now drank a placebo drink twice a day.
 Those who were drinking the placebo were given cherry juice.

 Researchers found that when the adults drank cherry juice their sleep period increased by an average of 84 minutes (or an hour and 24 minutes) every single night.
 Getting an extra hour, sometimes an hour and a half, of sleep is truly significant, especially for those who struggle with insomnia.
 Researchers also discovered that their sleep quality increased as well.
 The best part is that this occurs naturally, without the help of chemical sleep aids or medication.